Misrepresentation

 Similarly, a buyer is under no obligation to inform the seller about the increased value of the property.
 However, there are exemptions in certain situations.
 One of the exemptions is that the disclosure of fact would correct the mistake in the assumption that the other party is making the contract.

-The second exemption is that if the disclosure of fact amounts to contravening the act of good faith and reasonable standards of transactions.
+The second exemption is if the disclosure of fact amounts to contravening the act of good faith and reasonable standards of transactions.
 The final exemption is that if one party fails to reveal a fact known to the other party.

 Special Considerations